Public Community Events held in Parks

 Riverbend Park Map, Map of Old Mill Reach

 - Drake Park: At rental capacity for June, July and August 2016

 Drake Park Map, Drake Park Map including adjacent streets

-- Compass Park: Reservations are at capacity for 2015 for July through September
+- Compass Park: At rental capacity for July and August 2016

 Compass Park Rules and Guidelines

 Compass Park Map